 Many companies will also offer money back promotions for horse racing punters.
 Sun bets recently ran a promotion offering money back if your first goal-scorer has lost by half time.

-Some sportsbooks will offer specific promotions to mobile users or those who bet on niche sports such as greyhound racing or Aussie rules.
+Some online sportsbooks will offer specific promotions to mobile users or those who bet on niche sports such as greyhound racing or Aussie rules.

 Money Back Promotions on Multiples and Accumulators

 Every punter dreams of winning big and making their millions on the weekend’s football.
 Bookmakers capitalise on the accumulator market which is a particularly popular way of betting during the European football season.

 A number of sportsbooks now offer money back to punters whose 5-fold accumulators are let down by just a single selection.
 It is hugely frustrating when just a single team let you down or a 95th minute equaliser scuppers your planned celebrations so you now have the cushion of receiving your stake back.
 Most sportsbooks now offer this incentive to bettors who select five teams or more.